 - Helping an environmental company to execute the largest M&A project up to that time in the western regions of China

-- Setting up a series of R&D collaboration projects with leading Chinese research institutes to develop and deploy strategic cleantech solutions in the coal to chemical industry to address China’s climate change challenges
+- Setting up a series of R&D collaboration projects with leading Chinese research institutes to develop and deploy strategic carbon capture and neutralization solutions in the bio-fertilizer and biofuel-derivative industry to address China’s climate change challenges

 - Acting for a world-renowned amusement park operator in drafting and negotiating one of the first true energy management contracts in the sphere of green buildings in China for its green building lab in Shanghai

 - Acting for an Icelandic company in the setting up of a geothermal residential estate heating joint venture with Sinopec, and assisting in its restructuring and partial sale to another investor

-Peter has developed a robust clean energy and sustainability practice in China and is well known within Shanghai’s cleantech community.
-Co-head of Dorsey & Whitney’s global Cleantech Business Group, Peter is currently Shanghai Chair of the Environmental Working Group of the European Chamber of Commerce in China.
+Peter has developed a robust climate change practice in China and is well known within Shanghai’s cleantech community.
+Co-head of Dorsey & Whitney’s global Cleantech Business Group, Peter is currently National Vice-Chair of the Environmental Working Group of the European Chamber of Commerce in China.
 He teaches Climate Change Law as an Adjunct Professor at the East China University of Political Science and Law in Shanghai.

 Peter is a pioneer in the area of anti-trust in China and participated, in his role as long-term head of the Legal Working Group of the European Chamber of Commerce in China, in the drafting of and commentary upon China’s Anti-Trust Law and associated legislation.